-The Department of Art and Art History is headquartered in Montgomery Hall, home to studio classrooms in a variety of media, as well as our art history classrooms, and many of our digital resources and exhibition spaces, including Boyden Gallery.
+The Department of Art and Art History is headquartered in Montgomery Hall, home to studio classrooms in a variety of media and many of our digital resources and exhibition spaces, including Boyden Gallery.
 The Art Annex offers studio spaces for seniors working on SMP projects, as well as the College’s permanent collection of art, which serves as an excellent resource for art historians.
-Art & Art History students also benefit from the College’s interdisciplinary approach to education, as well as the Artist House lectures and events with visiting artists and scholars.
+Art students also benefit from the College’s interdisciplinary approach to education, as well as the Artist House lectures and events with visiting artists and scholars.
 And always, the beautiful natural surroundings and beautiful sunset provide inspiration year-round.

 The Department of Art and Art History is located in Montgomery Hall, or, as it is affectionately known by students and faculty alike, “Monty.”
-In addition to classrooms and studios for art and art history, the building is home to a teaching collection that includes plaster casts of classical art sculptures on indefinite loan from the Metropolitan Museum of Art in New York City.
+In addition to classrooms and studios for art, the building is home to a teaching collection that includes plaster casts of classical art sculptures on indefinite loan from the Metropolitan Museum of Art in New York City.

 Fine Art Collection

 SMCM’s collection was started in the 1970’s, motivated by a desire to give students at St. Mary’s College the direct experience of fine art.
 Today the College’s fine arts collection has swelled to over 2,000 paintings, prints, sculptures, textiles and photographs.
 Art and museum studies students benefit by opportunities for hands-on study and curation of the art.
 The College community and our visitors are welcome to enjoy this rich array of art on display in the gallery and in the 47 buildings across campus.